sandreza/sandreza.github.io/content/publication/giorgini_jacobian_2025/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["article"]
+publication_types: ['article-journal']

 # Publication name and optional abbreviated publication name.
-publication: 'arXiv preprint'
+publication: 'Physica D: Nonlinear Phenomena'
-publication_short: ''
+publication_short: 'Physica D'

-abstract: To make predictions or design control, information on local sensitivity of initial conditions and state-space contraction is both central and often instrumental.
-However, it is not always simple to reliably determine instability fields or local dissipation rates due to computational challenges or ignorance of the governing equations.
-This study constructs an alternative approach by estimating the Jacobian of a discrete-time dynamical system locally from the entries of the transition matrix that approximates the Perron-Frobenius operator for a given state-space partition.
-Numerical tests on one- and two-dimensional chaotic maps show promising results.
+abstract: This paper establishes a novel theoretical connection between the operator-theoretic description of a dynamical system and its local geometric properties.
+We demonstrate that the local Jacobian determinant, which governs state-space expansion and contraction, can be directly related to the entries of the transition matrix that approximates the system’s Perron–Frobenius operator.
+Specifically, we derive expressions that link measures of local instability and dissipation to the matrix elements, revealing that these geometric features are intrinsically encoded in the statistical operator.
+We illustrate the validity of this relationship through numerical experiments on several one- and two-dimensional chaotic maps, where these derived measures are validated against the exact analytical Jacobians of these test systems.
+This work establishes a direct, quantitative link between the global, statistical view of dynamics provided by the Perron–Frobenius operator and the local, geometric perspective described by the Jacobian.

 # Summary.
 An optional shortened abstract.
 summary: